ianyepan/ianyepan.github.io/_posts/2021-05-24-editor-war.md

 ## Concluding words

-In this post, I shared my view of Emacs and Vim, the two subjects in the Editor War.
+In this post, I shared my view on Emacs and Vim, the two subjects in the Editor War.
 Do take this opinionated article with a (big) grain of salt, as I'm obviously partial to Emacs.
 Objectively speaking, it doesn't matter which editor you use &mdash; at the end of the day,